 - Labor Day Jazz Weekend: Jazz fills the Grand’s halls during the holiday weekend.

-- History Weekend: Get an exclusive look into the Grand Hotel’s history with resident historian, Bob Tagatz, during this mid-September special.
+- History Weekend: Get an exclusive look at the Grand Hotel’s history with resident historian, Bob Tagatz, during this mid-September special.

 - Murder Mystery Weekend: The plot thickens during this October weekend where guests assume roles in a running murder mystery game.